 The demons who were born from fire are dying carrying smolders of it.
 That is also man’s present with fire.

 And what relationship do we see?
 As the First Flame’s effect upon this stagnant world wanes, many human bodies petrify.
-In this way, the rock form of the Stray Demon can also be attributed to the Flame of Chaos going out, which would naturally weaken the bonds between the vestiges of chaos fire that the demons carry.
+In this way, the Stray Demon’s rock form can also be attributed to the Flame of Chaos going out, which would naturally weaken the bonds between the vestiges of chaos fire that the demons carry.
 In an environment devoid of its First Flame, the chaos demons own fire eventually burned out.
 This helps explain the others’ continued habitation underground.
 Smouldering Lake is bathed in embers, which fits with the location of the cavern housing Izalith on the same level as Ash Lake in DS1.
 The portion of the Lower World near the Flame of Chaos’ birthplace has become an area rich in the fire remaining in the region even after the source drifted to Drangleic.
-Gathering the demons in this high density of flame has created a cumulative heating effect, the bonds between each smolder reinforcing each other so that they last longer than otherwise.
+Gathering the demons in this high density of flame has created a cumulative heating effect, the bonds between each smolder reinforcing the other so that they last longer.
 In that case, it was in the chaos demons’ next best interest to coalesce every piece of their First Flame that they could find.
 And one such demon had done so better than others.

 The Old King’s Great Hammer is a mass of rock crudely shaped to have a long hilt.
-However, it is a weapon that “knows” old Izalith and keeps remnants of chaos fire as seen by the various forms of lava it generates.
+However, it is a weapon that “knows” old Izalith and retains remnants of chaos fire, making it capable of generating lava.
 It is thus most likely derived from some of the land that had been ravaged by the Flame of Chaos.
-Based on this and its crude make, the hammer was created fairly early on, when the civilization was first experimenting with the power — hence its sloppy artistry compared to the Demon’s Great Hammer of DS1.
+Based on this and its crude make, the hammer was created early on, when the civilization was first experimenting with the power — hence its sloppy artistry compared to the Demon’s Great Hammer of DS1.
 That same game implicated weapons imbued with chaos fire to be “demon weapons”, although the only actual example of such was the sword possessed by Quelaag.
 Other demons wielded mundane weapons finely carved from the bones of their kin or the stone of archtrees.
-And while DS3 adds demons wielding a fire-imbued greataxe, it is never clarified to be chaos fire.
+And while DS3 adds demons wielding a fire-imbued greataxe, it is never stated to be chaos fire.
 If the Old Demon King owned this chaos weapon since its creation, then he has carried it for almost the entirety of his lifespan as a demon.

 Great hammer of the Old Demon King.

-Therefore, the future king was likely among the earliest of Izalith’s demon warriors, perhaps also earning himself a lofty rank or status because of it.
+Therefore, the future king was likely among the earliest of Izalith’s demon warriors, perhaps earning a lofty rank or status because of it.
 He is unlikely to have been among the very first demons, however.
-Although the Old Demon King conjures molten earth from his weapon and chaos fire from his hand and the very earth, that same hammer derived from his soul doesn’t double as a sorcery staff.
-This means that he is unlikely to be one of the first demons who went on to learn flame sorcery and become demon priests.
-Rather, the Old Demon King is a pyromancer and so likely joined Izalithian civilization during the following period when the witches invented pyromancy and first taught it to humans.
-If so, he was fortunate to have never encountered the Chosen Undead during the events of DS1.
-And in that case, he too “knows” the Chaos of Izalith from absorbing his weapon’s power since long before the Flame of Chaos was lost, hence the pyromancy derived from his soul conjuring a large vestige of the original seedbed of Chaos.
+Although the Old Demon King conjures chaos fire from his body, weapon, and very surroundings, the hammer derived from his soul doesn’t double as a sorcery staff.
+He thus isn’t one of the early adopters who went on to learn flame sorcery and become priests.
+Rather, the Old Demon King is a pyromancer and so joined Izalithian civilization during the following period when the witches first taught their new invention to humans.
+Izalith’s chaos pyromancies require neither intelligence nor faith since there is nothing to rationalize or imagine with a totally erratic flame there in hand; it simply exists.
+And in that case, he too “knows” the Chaos of Izalith from absorbing what power he directly experienced, hence the pyromancy derived from his soul conjuring a large vestige of that original seedbed of Chaos.